 Directed surveillance does not include covert surveillance carried out by way of an immediate response to events or circumstances which, by their very nature, could not have been foreseen.
-For example, a police officer would not require an authorisation to conceal himself and observe a suspicious person that he came across in the course of a patrol.
+For example, a litter enforcement officer would not require an authorisation to conceal himself and observe a suspicious person that he came across in the course of his normal patrol.